The cost and logistics of medical malpractice insurance can be intimidating for physicians who purchase it on their own

 Often, physicians who work in part time or alternative clinical settings need to purchase medical malpractice insurance coverage on their own.
 When a physician is insured through an employer or independently, it is not safe to assume that a medical malpractice policy will automatically cover “outside” patient care, such as telemedicine, moonlighting, or locum tenens work.

-Habits such as careful documentation can be useful risk-reduction strategies, despite being time-consuming, says Andrew Wilner, MD, an associate professor of Neurology t the University of Tennessee Health Science Center in Memphis, Tenn.
+Habits such as careful documentation can be useful risk-reduction strategies, despite being time-consuming, says Andrew Wilner, MD, an associate professor of Neurology at the University of Tennessee.
 Yet he says that approximately 50% of physicians will be sued during their careers, and he advises doctors who take on temporary clinical assignments to insist on adequate professional liability insurance appropriate for the assignment.

 He explains that medical malpractice coverage from one job doesn’t always apply to other assignments.